dclong/blog/misc/content/2015-05-19-ipython-is-the-best-shell.markdown

 Status: published
 Date: 2020-10-15 15:26:56
 Author: Ben Chuanlong Du
-Slug: ipython-tips
+Slug: ipython-is-the-best-shell
-Title: Tips on IPython
+Title: IPython Is the Best Shell
 Category: Computer Science
-Tags: programming, Python, tips, IPython
+Tags: programming, Python, tips, IPython, Shell

+**
+Things on this page are fragmentary and immature notes/thoughts of the author.
+Please read with your own judgement!
+**

 **
 Things on this page are